 One of Invisalign’s main appeals is its ability to incorporate attachments to treat severe misalignments and bite issues.
 These attachments are essential for treating a wide scope of conditions, but they also make the aligners more visible.
 SnapCorrect doesn’t have this issue, as its aligners are unable to use similar attachments.

 In choosing a clear aligner provider, you’re taking a big step.
 This company is going to be part of your life for the next several months, and like any healthy relationship, good communication and conflict resolution are essential.
-If you ever have an inquiry, whether it’s a minor question or a significant concern, a responsive and helpful customer support team will help you feel valued and keep your treatment stress-free.
+How does the company answer your questions?
+Do they check in on your treatment?
+What if you’re not happy with your progress?
+All of these are valid questions, and the answers will define your patient experience.

 - Your dentist’s office functions as your primary customer support contact